 - Verifying the results

 The training set is a subset of the whole dataset and we generally don't train a model on the entirety of the data.
 In non-generative models, a training set usually contains around 80% of the main dataset's data.
 As the name implies, it is used for training the model.
 This procedure is also referred to as fitting the model.

 There are exceptions to this rule, though.

 For instance, when training Generative Adversarial Networks (GANs) that generate images - how do you test the results?
 They're highly subjective in some cases, as they represent new instances that were never seen before.
 In most generative models, at least as of now, a human is typically required to judge the outputs, in which cases, a test set is totally redundant.

 Additionally, sometimes you need more or less than 20% for testing, and if you're using techniques such as cross-validation, you might want to have a tiny bit less testing data so as to not "take away" too much from the training data.
 For instance, if you have 1.000.000 instances in a dataset, holding out just 5% for a testing set amounts to 50.000 instances, which is most likely more than enough for any model to be tested on.

-The test set is a subset of the whole dataset, and is used to evaluate the model and check how well it learnt from the training set.
+The test set is a subset of the whole dataset, and is used to evaluate the model and check how well it learned from the training set.

 The model mustn't interact or see the test set before evaluating.
 The data must be unknown when first evaluating, otherwise it's not really testing the model.